darafferty/rapthor/docs/source/parset.rst

         .. note::

             Currently, only :term:`solveralgorithm` = ``directioniterative`` is supported when using direction-dependent solution intervals.
+The 'directioniterative' solver is typically less accurate than the other directional solvers and therefore may result in lower-quality solutions for a given solution interval.
+            However, the use of direction-dependent intervals will often outweight this effect, depending on the field and the settings chosen.

     solverlbfgs_dof
         Degrees of freedom for the LBFGS solver (only used when :term:`solveralgorithm` =